Salmon-Computer-Vision/salmon-computer-vision/utils/pi/README.md

 Create an `.env` file and fill the following variables:
 ```
 DRIVE=<drive>
-USER=<pi-username>
+USERNAME=<pi-username>
 ORGID=<org-id>
 BUCKET=<bucket-name>
 ```

-`USER` is the username of the device, so the docker-compose can grab the rclone configuration files.
+`USERNAME` is the username of the device, so the docker-compose can grab the rclone configuration files.
 `ORGID` is simply the subfolder in the `DRIVE` when uploading to the bucket.
 The syncing service will upload everything in `${DRIVE}/${ORGID}` except folders named `cont_vids` as we assume they contain continuous videos that we don't want to upload.